-To provide adequate time for the City to explore these and other potential options, the City Council adopted an extension of urgency ordinance 2681 for an additional 10 months and 15 days.
+To provide adequate time for the City to explore these and other potential options, the City Council adopted an extension of urgency ordinance 2681 for an additional period of one year.

 EFFECTIVE DATE OF ORDINANCE

 ORDINANCE NO. 2681 N.C.S.